pyrox18/Pyrox.BlazorComponents.DataGrid/README.md

 </DataGrid>
 ```

-Supply the `TItem` and `TKey` type parameters when declaring the component.
+Supply the `TItem` type parameter when declaring the component.
 You can also optionally supply a `DefaultSort` parameter that determines the default sort order for the fetched items.
-Use the `SortInformation<TKey>.SortAscending` or `SortInformation<TKey>.SortDescending` static methods to quickly get the `SortInformation<TKey>` instance that you want.
+Use the `SortInformation<TItem>.SortAscending` or `SortInformation<TItem>.SortDescending` static methods to quickly get the `SortInformation<TKey>` instance that you want.

 # Contributing